raj-kumar94/shopify-app-starter/README.md

 # User/session management

-By default signedup user will be an Admin.
+By default signed up user will be an Admin.
 If you want to add different types of users, consider editing `usersController.js`

 # User Routes